TouK/nussknacker/docs/scenarios_authoring/Spel.md

 The data types used in the execution engine, SpEL expressions and data structures are Java based.
 These are also the data type names that appear in code completion hints.
 In most cases Nussknacker can automatically convert between Java data types and JSON and Avro formats.
 JSON will be used for REST API enrichers, while AVRO should be first choice for format of Kafka messages.
+The rules Nussknacker uses to convert between different data type systems can be found [here](../integration/DataTypingAndSchemasHandling.md) - in most cases this information will not be needed during scenario authoring.

 Below is the list of the most common data types.
 In Java types column package names are omitted for brevity, they are usually `java.lang` (primitives), `java.util` (List, Map) and `java.time`